 - Home Education in New Jersey by Ann Zeise

 *This information was not compiled by a lawyer.
 This should by no means be interpreted as legal advice.
 It is your responsibility to interpret and understand the laws that you will be homeschooling under.

 Homeschool Support in New Jersey

-There are many local homeschool groups in New Jersey.
-I am an assistant organizer for New Jersey Homeschool Hangout.
-This is a meetup group that can be found at New Jersey Homeschool Hangout.
-We have regular activities including park days, theater, sports outings, zoos, hiking, and museum trips.
+There are many local homeschool groups in New Jersey, such as the New Jersey Homeschool Hangout.
+They have regular activities including park days, theater, sports outings, zoos, hiking, and museum trips.

 I LOVE Time4Learning!
 It holds the attention of my kids, plus I can keep track of their learning without hovering over their shoulders.

 I am really pleased with Time4Learning.
 It has made a world of difference in my son's academic performance in school!

 We are pretty laid back in our approach to homeschooling.
 On the average day, we don’t roll out of bed until 10:00 or 10:30 a.m.
 Then it’s breakfast while mom checks email and Dakota plays video games.
 If we have a morning activity, which we try not to plan, we’re off to that.
 When we come home, we have lunch and then spend one to two hours on Time4Learning.
 If we have an afternoon activity, we try to do Time4Learning in the morning before we leave.

 You may aim to spend at least one hour/three days a week studying with Time4Learning.
 Still, some days you might be out all day, especially on park days.
 However, you’re still learning at the park!
 When you do happen to be home all day, you and your children might bake bread or cookies or just play outside in the yard.

 Time4Learning’s experience shows that there is no single, best homeschool material.
 Rather than feeling torn between homeschool resources, parents should select a diverse blend of materials and activities.